Skip to content

 Results are capped at 10,000 rows.
 The sources field in the response lists each loaded source, its DuckDB table names, and snapshot_taken_at (for Google Sheet sources) so you can verify freshness.

-The connect_google_sheet tool links a Google Sheet to a project:
+The ingest_data_source tool (kind: google_sheet_snapshot) snapshots a Picker-connected Google Sheet into a project:

 1. Bridge Town reads the specified tabs (or all tabs)